Opelika High School: FFA

 Opelika High School's FFA includes over 300 members.

 Vibe

 The Opelika High School vibe is a class that students audition for each position.
 It features singers, guitar players, bass players, drummers, and a pianist.
 They perform multiple styles of music from rock to pop and jazz to hip-hop.
 They were a part of the first annual Troy University Open mic event in 2017.
 They have concerts each year in the lunchroom, as well as in the OPAC (Opelika Performing Arts Center) auditorium.

-The vibe is under the direction of Patrick Bruce.